ponylang/release-bot-action/README.md

 Once announce-a-release has completed, the release process is done.
 For more in-depth details, please see each of the respective scripts in [scripts](scripts/).

-**N.B.** The environment variable `RELEASE_TOKEN` that is required by each step **must** be a personal access token with `public_repo` access.
-You can not use the `GITHUB_TOKEN` environment variable provided by GitHub's action environment.
-If you try to use `GITHUB_TOKEN`, no additional steps will trigger after start-a-release has completed.

 ## Example workflows

 ### start-a-release